alanabarbosa/alanabarbosa/README.md

 Hi, I'm Alana Barbosa 👋:grinning:

-I'm Brazilian, and I'm focusing on studies for a career in the Front-End.
+I'm Brazilian :earth_americas: and I'm focusing on studies for a career in the Front-End.

 <!--
 **alanabarbosa/alanabarbosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.